Joan-2099/CW2_CST1510_M01081319/README.md

 ## Project Description
-A command-line authentication system implementing secure password hashing This system allows users to register accounts and log in with proper pass
+A command-line authentication system implementing secure password hashing This system allows users to register accounts and log in with proper pass.

 ## Features
 - Secure password hashing using bcrypt with automatic salt generation